Chifeng University: First Affiliated Hospital

 First Affiliated Hospital is a III B hospital, established in 1980, having 1000 beds with first class facilities of cardiac surgery, brain surgery, the general surgery, orthopedics and other difficult surgery in the autonomous region.

 Second Affiliated Hospital

 Second Affiliated Hospital has 400 beds, consists of 25 clinical and medical departments with 113 professional and technical personnel having facilities of CT, X-ray machines, C-arm and other large equipment.

 Facilities

 Classrooms

 In the university, many modern teaching and research facilities have been set up, such as the experiment center, the computer center, the multimedia classrooms, the aural-oral labs and the computer network.

 Laboratory

 Medical laboratory building construction area is 16,087 square meters including 49 laboratories.
 These laboratories are four time funded by the Hong Kong Chinese Foundation and WHO.

-Hostel
+Dorms

-There are separate hostels for boys and girls.
-The hostels provided by university to the international students are two or four persons share a room with, attached bathroom, bed with required amenities and furniture, free hot drinking water, heater, internet access, public laundry.
+There are separate dorms for boys and girls.
+The dorms provided by the university to international students are two or four person-rooms with an attached bathroom, bed, furniture, free hot drinking water, heater, internet access, and public laundry.